 The ribcage is like an accordion.
-It can flare out as it opens or flatten as it closes.
-This is a key concept that underpins not only pilates calisthenics but most strength-training movements in general.
+It can flare out as it opens or flattens as it closes.
+This key concept underpins pilates calisthenics and most strength-training movements in general.

-- Bolt your lower back into the floor and don’t let is arch off the mat ever.
+- Bolt your lower back into the floor, and don’t let it arch off the mat.

 - When you pump your arms, initiate that movement from your lats – your side back muscles.

 - This is not a crunch, so don’t bunch your abdominals up like a punching bag.
-Contract those muscle fibers, yes, but do it in a way that creates length.
-If your shoulder blades lift way off the floor, you’re missing the genius of the hundreds exercise.
+Contract those muscle fibers, yes – but do it in a way that creates length.
+If your shoulder blades lift way off the floor, you miss the genius of the Hundreds exercise.
 It’s about length, not lift.

-- Imagine laser-beams of energy shooting out the ends of your toes, even though you keep your toes soft.
-The idea of this visualization is to activate leg muscles while lengthening the spine.
+- Imagine laser beams of energy shooting out the ends of your toes, even though you keep your toes soft.
+This visualization aims to activate leg muscles while lengthening the spine.